corda/corda-docs-portal/content/en/platform/corda/4.5/enterprise/node/setup/corda-configuration-fields.md

   The ideal value for this parameter depends on a number of factors.
 These include the hardware the node is running on, the performance profile of the flows, and the database instance backing the node as datastore.
 Every thread will open a database connection, so for n threads, the database system must have at least n+1 connections available.
-Also, the database must be able to actually cope with the level of parallelism to make the number of threads worthwhile - if using e.g. H2, any number beyond 8 does not add any substantial benefit due to limitations with its internal architecture.
+Also, the database must be able to actually cope with the level of parallelism to make the number of threads worthwhile - if using for example, H2, any number beyond eight does not add any substantial benefit due to limitations with its internal architecture.
 For these reasons, the default size for the flow framework thread pool is the lower number between either the available number of processors times two, and 30.
 Overriding this value in the configuration allows you to specify any number.

 - `rpcThreadPoolSize`